minoobeyzavi/Transpara/Weather/noaa-Interface.md

  1. Install new JSON Interface on Server.</br>
  2. Using [Postman](https://www.getpostman.com/docs/introduction):

- Add a key to header as "token" with the value "dmvfhINKHBVgAWGFxEsicLiaMAhNKSgy".
+ Add a key to header as "token" with the value "dmvfhINKHBVgAWGFxEsicLiaMAhNKSgy" obtained from the [Token Request Page](https://www.ncdc.noaa.gov/cdo-web/token).

  3. Clear out Base Address and all fields related to Current Value, Trend Data, Historical Value, Historcial Data.</br>
  4. Enter the following:</br>